marceldobehere/Calculator-go-brrrrrt/README.md

 Supports +, -, *, /, ** or ^, %, (), variables, functions() and "arrays" (1,2,3)

-still working on functions and vars
+working on session saving/loading and ig docs